xueyaohuang/RoadToCodeFarmer/mianjing/self_introduction.md

 I also have experiences in big data from my internship at NetEase as a software developer, where I contributed to the game recommender system.

 Furthermore, I have a passion for learning new cutting-edge technologies of software engineering.

-I am extremely interested in a career opportunity at tiger graph.
-I hope to contribute to the world's fastest real-time Graph Analytics platform.

 ==============================================================================================================================